idris-lang/Idris-dev/docs/parserLibrary/parser.rst

 .. list-table::

-  * - To start, here is a Grammar to parse an integer literal (that is, a sequence of numeric characters).
+  * - To start, here is a grammar to parse an integer literal (that is, a sequence of numeric characters).

     - .. code-block:: idris